Skills & Software

 Trilogi Software Solutions

-Since fall of 2012 I've been a consultant for Trilogi Software Solutions working on various projects for Educational Testing Service (ETS), the world's largest testing and assessment organization.
+From fall of 2012 through spring of 2018 I was a consultant for Trilogi Software Solutions working on various projects for Educational Testing Service (ETS), the world's largest testing and assessment organization.

-Trilogi has been an incredible learning experience, allowing me to work collaboratively with very talented designers and developers.
-In this environment I've been able to continue my history of expanding—and improving—my design and coding skills.
-Starting from an intermediate level, I'm pleased to say that I've grown to contribute at the architectural and library level.
+Trilogi was an incredible learning experience, allowing me to work collaboratively with very talented designers and developers.
+In this environment I was able to continue my history of expanding—and improving—my design and coding skills.
+Starting from an intermediate level, I'm pleased to say that I grew to contribute at the architectural and library level.

 Among these achievements are: